docknetwork/planning/rfc/0007-anchoring.md

 Should accompanying tooling implement merkle batching? https://github.com/lovesh/merkle_trees https://github.com/docknetwork/mrkl

 This RFC proposes a method for proving some data existed before a specific block.
 On PoW chains, it's possible to also prove a lower time bound on the creation of certain types of data by incorporating a block hash when constructing the data.
 This is out of scope, but maybe this type of proof can be implemented using Dockchain as well.
 Unsure if/how this method can be applied to generic payloads.

+The chain's runtime not expected to ever read from anchor storage.
+Would it be better to not write anchors to chainstate, but rather look them up in transaction history?
+Future light client functionality may be hindered if anchors are not in chainstate.